8G6/ELibReg/README.md

 # ELibReg

-This was my second first project
+This was my second  project